Found or Injured Wildlife Guide

 I Found an Injured Snake or Lizard

 Snakes and lizards can be injured by cars, or attacked by pets.
-Injured snakes will have an obvious wound or may be unable to move part of its body (for example, the front half may move, but the rear appears limp).
+Injured snakes will have an obvious wound or may be unable to move part of their bodies (for example, the front half may move, but the rear appears limp).

 • Try to gently scoop the snake or lizard into a container with a tight-fitting lid.
 Be sure to poke air holes in the container.